149203/mikezetlow/src/pages/how-to-design-colors-for-your-app-with-adobe-illustrator-plus-3-free-palettes/index.md

 ![](transit-how-to-design-colors-for-your-app-with-adobe-illustrator-plus-3-free-palettes.png)

 **Transit** was my first palette designed with the method I describe in the video.
-It features a bold blue and red and a bright yellow.
+It features a bold blue and red, and a bright yellow.
 I was focused on pleasing colors over balance, so some hues stand out more than others.

 ![](diamond-how-to-design-colors-for-your-app-with-adobe-illustrator-plus-3-free-palettes.png)